topobyte/android-remote/README.md

 # Android Remote Control

-A set of UI toolkit to remote control your Android device.
+A set of UI toolkits to remote control your Android device.

 ## Setup